alannchang/reach-mastermind2024/README.md

 docker compose up -d
 ```

-The servers should be running (in Docker containers) now.
+The servers will be running in Docker containers now.

-### There are currently three API endpoints for the game server:
+The game can be played by sending API requests to the following endpoints:

+### Game server API endpoints:

 - POST /mastermind/start_game
     - Send a POST request to create a new game session, specifying how many numbers to include